Lindsey Anderson: Coaching career

 "Marcia Mansur-Wentworth thinks she is going to be a great role model for our young women and young men and I am just thrilled that she wants to help us.”
 Anderson brings several years of coaching experience to Bakersfield after being an assistant coach for her alma mater, Weber State.
 She also competed for Oiselle, a women's running company that sponsors several elite female runners like Kara Goucher and Lauren Fleshman."

-Coach Anderson has led the College of Southern Idaho Golden Eagles cross country and track and field men and women as head coach since 2018.
+Coach Anderson led the College of Southern Idaho Golden Eagles cross country and track and field men and women as head coach 2018 – 2022.
 Anderson led CSI's women's team to the 2021 NJCAA Division I National Cross Country Championship --- The first in school history.
+During her five seasons at CSI, both the men's and women's cross country teams placed in the top 10 in the nation every season.

+Coach Anderson led the Missouri Tigers cross country and track and field men and women as head coach 2022 – 2023.

+Lindsey Anderson returns to Weber State as assistant coach in July 2023.
+She is a Big Sky Conference 25 Greatest Female Athletes of all time in 2014 and was inducted into the Weber State Athletics Hall of Fame in 2017.